uniDEI-pd/A-Motor-Imagery-based-Brain-Computer-Interface-to-restore-upper-limb-movements/README.md

 # A Motor Imagery based Brain Computer Interface to restore upper limb movements
-This is a group project written during our acedemic years of a master degree in ICT.
+This is a group project written during our acedemic years of a Master's Degree in ICT.
 </br></br>
 **Abstraxt**
 >Spinal Cord Injury (SCI) is a condition that